-Are you looking for some motivational tips to help you get in shape?
+Are you looking for some motivational tips to help you get in shape for the New Year (2020)?
 Staying motivated is important when you’re trying to get fit.

 When it comes to your fitness, setting goals with clear direction is the best plan to set you up for success.

 Needless to say that the best plan won’t get you anywhere if you’re not motivated to stick with it.

 Whatever your goals may be, reaching them requires patience and determination.
 It’s hard to find when you’re first starting out or have a lot going on in your life.

 But the more tips you use to stay motivated, the more you can keep moving towards a leaner and fitter you, to help motivate you to get in shape.

 Here are 10 of the best motivational tips to help you stick with your goals no matter how hard it gets.